Leninner/personal_portfolio/src/content/projects/static-website-aws.md

 git clone <the output of the CodeCommitRepoUrl generated in previous steps>
 ```

-When the terminal asked you for credentials, use the credentials of the user you created in the previous steps.

 7. Copy the assets from a public S3 bucket using the following command:

 ```bash